Hands On

 • Only compatible with EcoFlow Delta Series power stations or the new Waterproof Bateries from EcoFlow.
 This makes it impossible to use cheaper batteries from other manufacturers.

-• Requires the purchase of multiple Smart Plugs to use seamlessly.
+• Requires the purchase of multiple Smart Plugs to use seamlessly, which can add up to a higher cost.

 • Only compatible with the Shelly 3EM Smart Meter if you don’t wish to use Smart Plugs.